-Ion: An atom or a group of atoms that has acquired a net electric charge by gaining or losing one or more electrons.
+Ion: An atom that has acquired a net electric charge by gaining or losing one or more electrons.

+Landscape pattern: In the Everglades, the large-scale organization of features such as tree islands, ridges, and sloughs (including vegetation).
-Limnology: The scientific study of bodies of fresh water for their biological, physical and geological properties.

-Litterfall: Movement of leaves, twigs, and other forms of organic matter from the biosphere to the litter layer found in soil.

-Littoral: The region of well-lit water close to shore.
-Home to most of the aquatic plantlife (both rooted and floating) in a pond or lake because the high amount of sunlight reaching it allows for significant photosynthetic activity.

-Loading (or mass loading): The amount of material carried by water into a specified area, expressed as mass per unit of time.
-One example is phosphorus loading into Water Conservation Area 2A, measured in metric tons per year.

-Long-Term Plan: The Conceptual plan for achieving and maintaining water quality goals for all discharges to the Everglades Protection Area.
-The Long-Term Plan contains activities to achieve that goal and to permit the State of Florida and the South Florida Water Management District to fulfill their obligations under the Everglades Forever Act.
+- Limnology: The scientific study of bodies of fresh water for their biological, physical, geological, and hydrological properties. - Litterfall: Movement of leaves, twigs, and other forms of organic matter from the biosphere to the litter layer found in soil. - Littoral: The region of well-lit water close to shore.
+Home to most of the aquatic plant life (both rooted and floating) in a pond or lake because the high amount of sunlight reaching it allows for significant photosynthetic activity. - Loading (or mass loading): The amount of material carried by water into a specified area, expressed as mass per unit of time.
+One example is phosphorus loading into Water Conservation Area 2A, measured in metric tons per year. - Long-Term Plan: The Conceptual plan for achieving and maintaining water quality goals for all discharges to the Everglades Protection Area.
+The Long-Term Plan contains activities to achieve that goal and to permit the State of Florida and the South Florida Water Management District to fulfill their obligations under the Everglades Forever Act. - Loxahatchee Impoundment Landscape Assessment (LILA): A large-scale physical reproduction of the Everglades, located at the Arthur R. Marshall Loxahatchee National Wildlife Refuge, used to conduct eco-hydrology experiments.
+LILA consists of four 17-acre macrocosms and a re-circulating water system that prevents nutrient pollution and provides control over flow rates and water levels.
+Each macrocosm mimics the Everglades landscape pattern of tree islands, ridges, and sloughs.